• Recipes

 What is Kakitamajiru?

 Kakitamajiru is a traditional Japanese soup made by thickening seasoned dashi broth with starch and adding beaten eggs.
-"Kaki" means to stir, "tama" is short for 'tamago,' meaning eggs, and "jiru" refers to soup.
+"Kaki" means to stir, "tama" is short for "tamago," which means egg, and "jiru" refers to soup.
+Adding beaten eggs at the end of the cooking process gives the soup a fluffy texture as they blend in.

-While many people might associate Japanese soups with miso soup, learning to make this dish can expand your repertoire of Japanese soups.
-The combination of dashi and eggs pairs incredibly well, resulting in a delicious flavor.
+While many people might associate Japanese soups with miso soup, learning how to make this dish will expand your repertoire of Japanese soups.
+The combination of eggs and dashi pairs perfectly, resulting in a delicious flavor.
+If you love Japanese flavors, you will definitely enjoy this soup.

 The recipe includes instructions on how to make bonito dashi, but if you would like to learn more, please refer to the linked page.

-Kakitamajiru is a simple soup that primarily features the flavors of egg and dashi broth.
-Traditionally, it is enjoyed with just mitsuba (Japanese parsley) or green onions (scallions).
+This dish is a simple soup that highlights the delicate flavors of eggs and dashi stock.
+Traditionally, it is topped with just mitsuba (Japanese parsley) or green onions (scallions).

 kakitamajiru